 - GoToMeeting software is available on Mac, PC, iPhone, and Android Phone.

-- Please Note: Number of the participation to the call is limited to 20 most active members at the discretion of the chair due to the number of lines available.
+- Please Note: Participation in the call is limited to the 20 most active members at the discretion of the chairs due to the number of lines available.